fastailondon/ghost-ants/README.md

 # Fastai Study Group London - Project Collection

-Repository to share and collaborate on our projects!
+Repository to share and collaborate on our projects.
+Feel free to upload your notebooks to the *nbs/* directory.

 ## Getting Started